Everything you’ve ever wanted to know about personal injury law, all in one place

 Injury law is easily the most misunderstood body of law in America today.
 It’s easy to see why; just look at any of the cases where something seemingly unusual happens, and you won’t have to wonder why injury law leaves onlookers scratching their heads.

 Not at all.
 In fact, there are very good reasons that those two scenarios would be treated differently under the law.
-To a lawyer (or a lay person who takes the time to familiarize himself with how the law actually works), it’s quite easy to see that the seeming contradictions illustrated above are not contradictions at all, and that the circumstances are quite different.
+To a lawyer (or a lay person who takes the time to familiarize himself with how the law actually works), it’s quite easy to see that the seeming contradictions illustrated above are not contradictions at all, it’s just that the circumstances are quite different.
 Different enough, in fact, to warrant two polar opposite outcomes yet still be fair, reasonable, and, most importantly, predictable.
 It’s just hard to recognize and appreciate the distinction between those two scenarios unless you have a good understanding of injury law.

 But therein lies the problem.
 How does one become so familiar with personal injury law that they can analyze an injury scenario and anticipate the right outcome?
 There are really only two approaches: